-On March 19, 2024, the Company announced that Spectral IP received a \$ 1.0 million investment from an affiliate of its largest shareholder for the development of its health care related artificial intelligence intellectual property portfolio.
+On March 19, 2024, the Company announced that Spectral IP received a \$1.0 million investment from an affiliate of its largest shareholder for the acquisition and development of a health care related artificial intelligence intellectual property portfolio.
 The investment is structured as a note payable with a one-year maturity, at an interest rate of 8%, and requiring earlier prepayment if the Company spins off Spectral IP to the Company's shareholders or if Spectral IP is sold to a third party.
+See Note 15 for further information.